xurble/FeedThing/README.md

 A single FeedThing installation can support multiple users, each with their own settings and list of feeds.
 Embarrassingly, there is no UI to create those users just now.

-I have used this as my daily RSS reader for over a decade.
-It is probably missing features that other readers have, but nothing that I have ever missed.
+Altough I have used this as my daily feed reader for years, it is rather unfinished.
+Specifically there are features that I feel a feed reader should have that are started but not really done, or done in a half-arsed way.

-Except user management of course!

 Enjoy.